 Climate resilience is the ability to respond to climate change and extreme weather events quickly, effectively, and equitably.
 In a climate-resilient city, the interconnected systems we depend on can respond and reorganize to provide the functions and services we depend on and recognize.
 Climate resilience is connected to the broader concept of urban resilience.

-Some of the main climate hazards to address in Toronto include:
+Based on these findings, the main climate hazards and impacts for Toronto include:

 Toronto’s 2019 Resilience Strategy identified the many important pressures that Torontonians are facing, including housing, mobility, equity, climate change, civic engagement, and the strength of communities, and discussed how we can build resilience to all of these important challenges.
 To address our resilience to climate change, we need to change how we do business to consider how a future climate will affect the infrastructure, natural systems, services, and communities that make up the City.
 Examples of projects that increase Toronto’s climate resilience are: